ericvc/Bayesian-NLME-Models/README.md

 This version is actually a modified version of the five parameter model, and was not included in Pinheiro and Bates (2000).
-Like the previous model, the function is simply two logistic curves added together, but with an extra parameter \(\theta_6 > 0\) that adjusts the location of the lower asymptote on the right curve relative to the position of the lower asymptote of the left curve.
+Like the previous model, the function is simply two logistic curves added together, but with an extra parameter $𝜃₆ \> 0)at adjusts the location of the lower asymptote on the right curve relative to the position of the lower asymptote of the left curve.
 As before, I will generate some example data, with added random noise, and fit the model.

 ``` r
 logistic6 <- function(t1, t2, t3, t4, t5, t6, x, tau){